WCS extended to March 2027 — rates increase April 2026

 Source: GOV.UK - EV Infrastructure Grant

 Can you use both?
-Yes, at the same site - but not for the same chargers.
-Use the Infrastructure Grant for cabling and initial chargers, then WCS for additional chargers later.
+Yes, at the same site - but not for the same chargers, and the Infrastructure Grant closes 31 March 2026.
+If you want to stack: apply for the Infrastructure Grant now (for cabling and initial chargers), then use WCS for additional chargers (available until March 2027).
 Claiming both for the same chargepoint is considered fraud.

 Scotland: Rural & Island Infrastructure Fund